You can count on your breath

 So, what’s the answer?

-It’s not the whole answer but a handy thing to keep in mind is to think, “how is my breathing?”.
+It’s not the whole answer but a handy thing to keep in mind is to think

 There’s a lot of talk about breathing and how we can use it to our advantage and it all sounds fascinating.
 I’m not an expert and there are many different techniques.
 Experimenting to find out what’s best for you could be really helpful.